InternetFriendsAdventures/InternetFriendsAdventures.github.io/_posts/2016-08-29-Flock-Drama.md

 The video is of the conversation immediately afterwards.
 I would like to thank Drama Queen for uploading this video because without you we would be stuck with with no proof of what actually happened.
 It is evidently intended to intimidate me in some way, though after seeing these two videos back to back, I suspect that Drama Queen may have some mental disabilities.
 This video shows no evidence of Puffer doing anything wrong.
-This video only shows evidence of me doing something that would be grounds for a ban, Puffer is still in the clear.
+This video only shows evidence of me doing something that would be grounds for a ban, which I have stated I probably deserve, but Puffer is still in the clear.
 Please keep in mind that I have circumvented this ban in order to distribute this link to you, so honestly it accomplished nothing anyway.
 I will however, respect the ban other than when absolutely necessary (like now).

 # Crabcast overview

-In this server, the owner is crab.
+In this server, the owner is Crab.
 There will be blatant admin abuse, but all in good fun.
 I have banned people "permanently" for telling me that I was bad at video games, or that they disliked a food that I thought was good.
 These bans actually last as long as it takes me to click and remove them.
 This never happens to people who I do not think will find the humor in it.
 In fact, after a reasonable complaint from Puffer himself, I removed the ability to do this, and instead we send people do "jail."
 In jail, the voice quality is really, really bad.
 If you want to experience this, just ask.
 So other than joking around, nobody has ever been punished without reason.
-If anybody from Flock wants to join Crabcast, we will give them all of the privileges that they had on the flock.
+If anybody from Flock wants to join Crabcast, we will give them all of the privileges that they had on the Flock.

-On crabcast we will never punish somebody when something happens until we hear evidence.
-This can be a problem, because we are not always on, but like I said, any mods from flock will have the same power here. crab users also have the ability to "complain" about users that they feel have done something wrong.
+On Crabcast we will never punish somebody when something happens until we hear evidence.
+This can be a problem, because we are not always on, but like I said, any mods from flock will have the same power here.
+Crab users also have the ability to "complain" about users that they feel have done something wrong.
 If enough people complain about someone, that person will be temp banned.
 Our community is very small at this point, so we will have to take a look at balancing this so that the users can self police.
 We do this all in an effort to allow users to feel safe conveying ideas, but also safe from abuse of other users.
-To be very clear, if somebody is calling you names, just mute them, I really do not care.
-If they are going out of their way to abuse/bully you, we will take action.
+To be very clear, if somebody is calling you names, just mute them, I really do not care.But if they are going out of their way to abuse/bully you, we will take action.
 I don't give a lovely mother fuck if your feelings are hurt, but I will not put up with people being toxic to the community.

-I do not like Dev, never have because he removed my flairs.
+I do not like Dev, I never have because he removed my flairs because they "bothered him".
 Drama Queen Niblexis is a shit stirrer, and I do not care for people like that.
 He just pokes and prods just to fuck with people because he gets no satisfaction from his own life.
 Multiple times in the above videos he is goading the situation on, and even breaking rules that Puffer himself did.
 Thankfully he is not bright enough to even notice that the videos actually help Puffers case.
-He is at least as guilty as Puffer of any rule breaking.
+He is at least as guilty as Puffer of any rule breaking, if not more.
-Even though these two suck... like really bad, they are both welcome on crabcast.
+Even though these two suck... like really bad... but they are still both welcome on Crabcast.
+There are two exceptions to mods having equivlent power on Flock and Crabcast.
 Niblexis has demonstrated a history of doing things just to cause trouble so he will not be given mod powers probably ever.
-Dev will also not get mod powers
+Dev will also not get mod powers because he has shown he cannot deal with a situation without rash actions.

+Once again, if anyone wants to join me you can find me at ts.crabcast.party.